-With strong parallel processing capability, GPUs are the workhorse hardware for training deep neural networks [38, 46, 89].
-As elaborated in §2.1, neural network models may be trained in non-dedicated GPU clusters: with heterogeneous GPU instances from the spot markets [2, 5], or in shared GPU clusters [39, 46, 67, 81] where workers may inter-connect at different locality levels and be migrated across machines for resource consolidation.
-Nonetheless, implementing LB-BSP in non-dedicated GPU clusters renders a challenge different with that in CPU clusters.
+With strong parallel processing capability, GPUs are the workhorse hardware for training deep neural networks [10], [36], [37].
+As elaborated in Section 2.1, neural network models may be trained in non-dedicated GPU clusters: with heterogeneous GPU instances from the spot markets [9], or in shared GPU clusters [10], [11], [29], [30] where workers may inter-connect at different locality levels, under asymmetric topologies, or be migrated across machines for resource consolidation.
+Nonetheless, implementing LB-BSP in nondedicated GPU clusters renders a challenge different with that in CPU clusters.
 In this part, we first characterize the performance of standalone GPU workers, and then present our LB-BSP algorithm for GPU clusters.